What does a Roadside Assistance Technician do?

 Responsibilities:

-- Maintain accurate records of all roadside assistance services provided and customer interactions.
+- Ensure all roadside assistance services are provided safely and efficiently.

 Qualifications

-- High school diploma or equivalent required; additional technical training or certification in automotive repair is a plus.
+- High school diploma or equivalent required; additional technical training or certifications in automotive repair is a plus.

 - Valid driver’s license with a clean driving record.